swholm19/holm-TicTacToeProject-client/README.md

 Odd Behavior/ Future Work:
+-Browser Sizing, if the screen size gets to small the rendering gets all wonky and boxs start to overlap and shift weirdly.
 -If user has hundreds of game in the database it take a couple seconds for the players statistics to load.
 -In future iterations would like to make seeing the player statistics